0

 – BlueMonkMN

-Oct 30, 2016 at 1:58
+Commented Oct 30, 2016 at 1:58

-• \$\begingroup\$ @BlueMonkMN - the part you're missing is that these data types are also converted to floats when using glVertexAttribPointer; to have them left as integers you must use glVertexAttribIPointer. \$\endgroup\$ Oct 30, 2016 at 12:48
+• \$\begingroup\$ @BlueMonkMN - the part you're missing is that these data types are also converted to floats when using glVertexAttribPointer; to have them left as integers you must use glVertexAttribIPointer. \$\endgroup\$ Commented Oct 30, 2016 at 12:48

 • \$\begingroup\$ All the overloads of GL.VertexAttribIPointer take IntPtr or references to a generic type.
 I don't understand how to specify the offset in those terms. \$\endgroup\$